zefredz/pdocrud/doc/pdocrud.md

 PDOFactory methods summary :

   * _static_ **register**( $scheme, $factory ), register a factory for a given driver (scheme)
   * _static_ **getConnection**( $dsn ), get a connection for the given DSN

-The **PDOSQLScript **uses Ă  PDO connection to a database to execute an SQL script :
+The **PDOSQLScript** uses a PDO connection to a database to execute an SQL script :